-LEARNING AREAS OPTIONS MY SELECTIONS MANDATORY CORE SUBJECTS - Reli and classes are pre-allocated to students gious Education; English; Mathematics; Science; History and Health & Physical Education - stuc s lied throughout the year ELECTIVE SUBJECTS Other subject options - full year electives: SUBJECT PREFERENCE 1 Students will study THREE of these subjects throughout each semester.
+LEARNING AREAS OPTIONS MY SELECTIONS MANDATORY CORE SUBJECTS - Reliand classes are pre-allocated to students igious Education; English; Mathematics; Science; History and Health & Physical Education - stud s died throughout the year ELECTIVE SUBJECTS Other subject options - full year electives: SUBJECT PREFERENCE 1 Students will study THREE of these subjects throughout each semester.
 Subjects are selected for the entire year - EXCEPT FOR THOSE THREE OPTIONS WHICH ARE SEMESTERS ONLY.
 Students who wish to change subjects throughout the year will need to apply for this and approval to do so will be limited.
 Students are encouraged to choose electives which will lead into their preferred pathways in Years 11 and 12.
 They should takeadvantage of this opportunity to trythese subjects and get an understanding about what they involve before they commit to studying them in Years 11 and 12.
-Indonesian (10IND41) Mathematics Extension - Specialist Mathematics (10MAT47) Geography (10GEO41) Legal Studies (10CIV41) Business (10BUSEC41) Digital Technologies (10DIGTEC41) Drama (10DRA41) Music (10MUS41) Dance (10DAN41) Media Arts (10MED41) Visual Arts (10VARTS41) Design and Technologies - Engineering Principles and Systems - Graphics (10DTEPS41) Design and Technologies - Materials andTechnologies - Wood (10DTMAT41) Design and Technologies - Engineering and Materials - Metal (10DTENG41) Design and Technologies - Food Specialisation (10DTFS41) Hospitality Studies (10HFFP41) SUBJECT PREFERENCE 2 SUBJECT PREFERENCE 3 SUBJECT PREFERENCE 4 SUBJECT PREFERENCE 5 SUBJECT PREFERENCE 6 SUBJECT PREFERENCE 7 SUBJECT PREFERENCE 8 SUBJECT PREFERENCE 8 SUBJECT PREFERENCE 8 SUBJECT PREFERENCE 9 SUBJECT PREFERENCE Students are required to place 13 subjects in their order of preferencein the final column.
-The number 1 choice should be he subject that the student MOST wants o study.
-The number 2 choice should be hesubject that is their second most wanted subject.
-Continue to place all subjects in order down to 13 Other subject options - one semester only electives (the same course if offered in both Semester 1 and 2 so students are only able to study these subjects once throughout Year 10): • HPE Extension - Health (10HPEP41) • HPE Extension - Sport and Recreation (10HPEM41) • History Extension - Modern History (10HIS47) 10 SUBJECT PREFERENCE 11 SUBJECT PREFERENCE 12 SUBJECT PREFERENCE 13
+Students are required to place 13 subjects in their order of preferencein the final column.
+The number 1 choice should be the subject that the student MOST wants to study.
+The number 2 choice should be thesubject that is their second most wanted subject.
+Continue to place all subjects in order down to 13 Mathematics Extension - Specialist Mathematics (10MAT47) Geography (10GEO41) Legal Studies (10CIV41) Business (10BUSEC41) Digital Technologies (10DIGTEC41) Drama (10DRA41) Music (10MUS41) Dance (10DAN41) Wedia Arts (10MED41) Visual Arts (10VARTS41) Design and Technologies - Engineering Principles and Systems - Graphics (10DTEPS41) Design and Technologies - Materials andTechnologies - Wood (10DTMAT41) Design and Technologies - Engineering and Materials - Metal (10DTENG41) Design and Technologies - Food Specialisation (10DTFS41) Hospitality Studies (10HFFP41) Other subject options - one semester only electives (the same course if offered in both Semester 1 and 2 so students are only able to study these subjects once throughout Year 10): HPE Extension - Health (10HPEP41) HPE Extension - Sport and Recreation (10HPEM41) SUBJECT PREFERENCE 2 SUBJECT PREFERENCE 3 SUBJECT PREFERENCE 4 SUBJECT PREFERENCE 5 SUBJECT PREFERENCE 6 SUBJECT PREFERENCE 7 SUBJECT PREFERENCE 8 SUBJECT PREFERENCE 9 SUBJECT PREFERENCE 10 SUBJECT PREFERENCE 11 SUBJECT PREFERENCE 11 SUBJECT PREFERENCE 11 SUBJECT PREFERENCE 11 SUBJECT PREFERENCE 12 SUBJECT PREFERENCE 11 SUBJECT PREFERENCE 12 SUBJECT PREFERENCE 12